Cherreads

 Good.

 Then the notifications came.
 They didn't fade in politely.
-The text pixelated into his vision like jagged code violently carving itself into his retinas, leaving the heavy taste of rusted iron in the back of his throat.
+The text pixelated into his vision.
+The jagged code locked directly into his optic nerve without permission.

 [FIRST KILL ON THE SURFACE]